-- 3.21 Studies have been undertaken which demonstrate a number of options for surface water drainage, including the use of on-site attenuation, SUDS and other infiltration features. - 3.22 Some off-site reinforcement of the foul water sewerage network may be required, but this should not present an over-riding constraint to development.
+- 3.21 The Environment Agency has advised that the site also lies within a Source Protection Zone 3 (SPZ3).
+Any development proposal will need to ensure that further groundwater contamination does not occur as a result of this development.
+Any infiltration drainage techniques will need to be carefully considered.
+The works must address their concerns over the quantity and quality of effluent that would be discharged into the River Bulbourne. - 3.22 Studies have been undertaken which demonstrate a number of options for surface water drainage, including the use of on-site attenuation, SUDS and other infiltration features. - 3.23 Some off-site reinforcement of the foul water sewerage network may be required, but this should not present an over-riding constraint to development.
 Thames Water is presently working on an impact study looking at the capacity of Maple Lodge Treatment Works.
 Investment in this plant is expected to come forward in due course and developer funded studies will be undertaken to fully determine infrastructure up-grade requirements.
-Thames Water has expressed support for the development strategy of a small number of large sites (including LA3) as being one that can more readily be accommodated in infrastructure planning. - 3.23 If the need for and timescales for this investment do not satisfactorily coincide with the early phases of development at the LA3 allocation, the option of an on-site packaged water treatment works at the southern end of the land, installed for a temporary period, has been investigated and concluded as viable as an interim solution.
-This would be designed to ensure no loss of amenity to either existing or future residents.
+Thames Water has expressed support for the development strategy of a small number of large sites (including LA3) as being one that can more readily be accommodated in infrastructure planning. - 3.24 If the need for and timescales for this investment do not satisfactorily coincide with the early phases of development at the LA3 allocation, the option of an on-site packaged water treatment works at the southern end of the land, installed for a temporary period, has been investigated and concluded as viable as an interim solution.
+This would be designed to ensure no loss of amenity to either existing or future residents. - 3.25 The Environment Agency's preferred option for this site is connection to the main sewer network.
+If the water treatment works option is taken forward this would require an Environmental Permit from them.
+If they are unable to grant such a permit, then the main sewer upgrades must be complete prior to occupation of the development. - 3.26 With regards to foul water drainage, Thames Water has indicated that new or upgraded drainage infrastructure is likely to be required to ensure there is sufficient capacity within the waste water network ahead of the development (see section 6 regarding delivery).
+Further studies will be necessary to identify capacity constraints within these existing networks and it is expected that a Drainage Strategy should be prepared by the developer to determine the exact impact and significance of infrastructure required to support the development.